 The conflict in the film arises when Kundan gets an electronic saw and a bus into the village that makes the villagers redundant, leaving them without a livlihood.
 The film thus compells the viewer to consider the fate of those displaced by the unrelenting march of progress.
-Thus ironically in the film, it is the 'villain' who favours the nationalist modernization arguement while the hero uses collective strength to overcome the fear of change.
+Thus ironically in the film, it is the ‘villain’ who favours the nationalist modernization arguement while the hero uses collective strength to overcome the fear of change.
 At the same time, however, the film is unable to take a clear stand between the Gandhian dislike of machinery and the Nehruvian plan for modernization.
-And especially since the film, like all of Chopra's films, addresses a social issue but being primarily escapist entertainment, it avoids any solution whatsoever of the Machine v/s Labour problem.
+And especially since the film, like all of Chopra’s films, addresses a social issue but being primarily escapist entertainment, it avoids any solution whatsoever of the Machine v/s Labour problem.
 It is sufficient for Chopra that the question itself has been posed.
 In trying to keep a balance, Chopra also has scenes showing the villagers are not anti-progress.
-They are open to a solution that is beneficial to all.
+It’s just that they are open to a solution that is beneficial to all.

-Interestingly, Vyjayantimala wasn't the first choice for the film.
+Interestingly, Vyjayanthimala wasn’t the first choice for the film.
 The film was launched with Dilip Kumar and Madhubala at the height of their romance.
-A 10-day schedule was held in Bombay which was to be follwed by a 45-day schedule in Bhopal followed by another in Poona.
-However Madhubala's father, Ataullah Khan, refused to let her go out of Bombay citing her ill-health as the reason though the actual reason was that he thoroughly disapproved of her romance with Dilip Kumar and did not want them to go outsdoors for such a long period of time.
-Chopra then dropped Madhubala from the film, replacing her with Vyjayantimala.
+A 10-day schedule was held in Bombay which was to be follwed by a 45-day schedule in Bhopal, followed by another in Poona.
+However Madhubala’s father, Ataullah Khan, refused to let her go out of Bombay citing her ill-health as the cause though the actual reason was that he thoroughly disapproved of her romance with Dilip Kumar and did not want them to go outsdoors for such a long period of time.
+Chopra then dropped Madhubala from the film, replacing her with Vyjayanthimala.
 An enraged Ataullah Khan took Chopra to court.
 The case made headlines as Dilip Kumar sided with Chopra against Madhubala even though he loved her saying the film could not be made without the Bhopal schedule.
 When the movie was released, the judge saw the film and maintained that Chopra and Dilip Kumar were right.
 The film could indeed not be done without the Bhopal schedule, he declared.
 Madhubala lost both, the case and Dilip Kumar.

 The lead pair are ably supported by Ajit, Chand Usmani, Leela Chitnis.
 Jeevan makes a good villain and Johnny Walker lights up the screen whenever he is on.
 On the technical side, special mention must be made of MN Malhotra’s superb on-location photography.